DavidCFreire/EasyData_Releases/README.txt

-Releases files from repo ERP
+Releases files from repo EasyData